DataIntellectTech/TorQ/docs/analyticslib.md

 ### Usage
 This script contains the utility to dynamically forward fill a given table keyed by given columns.

-Input parameters:
-- Dictionary containing:
+Input is a dictionary containing:
-	- table - Table to be forward filled
+* 	table: Table to be forward filled
-	- by 	- list of column names to key the table (optional)
+* 	by: List of column names to key the table (optional)
-	- keycols - list of columns names to be forward filled (optional)
+* 	keycols: List of columns names to be forward filled (optional)

 OR

-- Table
+* Table

-This utility is equivalent to:
-- `update fills col1, fills col2 ... by col2 from table`
+This utility is equivalent to:  `update fills col1, fills col2 ... by col2 from table`

 If you have a large data set or just a table with multiple columns typing this statement out can be quite laborious.